 Interested in practicing a new language the fun way?

-Take it as a supplement and not a replacement for traditional education.
-This app is more suitable for practicing than learning.
+Please take it as a supplement to, not a replacement for, traditional education.
+This app is better suited to practice than to learning.

 HelloTalk Review